ufal/lindat-corpora-conversions/data/conll_like/haaretz/scripts/readme.md

 The scripts to process and convert Haaretz can be applied to any other bi-parallel corpus:
 1. **parse_hen.sh** Pre-process (insert NEWLINE flag so that the original segmentation of sentence stays the same) and parse by UDPIPE
 2. **detect_double.py** Insert <align> tags according to the original alignment ignoring UDPIPE segmentation.
-In case n-m alignment, the parsed output will not be very helpful as the dependencies enumeration will be wrong:
+In case n-m alignment, the parsed output will not be very helpful as the dependencies enumeration will be wrong, see [issue14](https://github.com/ufal/lindat-corpora-conversions/issues/14):
 ```
 ENG:
 <align>